ObolNetwork/obol-docs/docs/adv/troubleshooting/errors.md

 ### `Couldnt aggregate attestation due to failed attester duty`

-`msgFetcherAggregatorNoAttData` indicates an attestation aggregation duty failed in the fetcher component since it couldn`t fetch the prerequisite attestation data.
+`msgFetcherAggregatorNoAttData` indicates an attestation aggregation duty failed in the fetcher component since it couldn't fetch the prerequisite attestation data.
 This indicates the associated attestation duty failed to obtain a cluster agreed upon value.

 ### `Couldnt aggregate attestation due to insufficient partial v2 committee subscriptions`

-`msgFetcherAggregatorZeroPrepares` indicates an attestation aggregation duty failed in the fetcher component since it couldn`t fetch the prerequisite aggregated v2 committee subscription.
+`msgFetcherAggregatorZeroPrepares` indicates an attestation aggregation duty failed in the fetcher component since it couldn't fetch the prerequisite aggregated v2 committee subscription.
 This indicates the associated prepare aggregation duty failed due to no partial v2 committee subscription submitted by the cluster validator clients.